Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Experimental Demonstration on AMPRO3

-The average EMG data over one gait cycle for each muscle after preprocessing is shown in Fig. \ref{fig:emg_plot}.
-Each of the gaits executed on AMPRO3 yielded similar EMG activity.
-However, the tuned gait with muscles led to \textit{slightly }less muscle activation than the other two (Fig. \ref{fig:emg_plot}a).
-When compared to normal EMG activity (Fig. \ref{fig:emg_plot}b), we observe that all prosthetic gaits yielded higher muscle activity, which could be caused by factors such as the extra weight of the prosthesis, different thigh lengths, coordination between the human and the prosthesis.
-However, when actually designing gaits for an amputee user, the human-prosthesis system would be symmetric, which would likely to result in more natural muscle activation.
+where $s_{\text{EMG}}^{(i)}$ denotes the muscle activation reflected by EMG signals for the $i^{th}$ muscle during the prosthetic walking and $\hat{s}_{\text{EMG}}^{(i)}$ denotes the corresponding muscle activation during normal unassisted walking.
+The EMG RMSE are 1.58 and 1.84 for the gaits generated with muscles, and 1.80 and 2.34 for the gaits generated without muscles, for subject 1 and subject 2, respectively.
+The lower EMG RMSE suggests that the inclusion of the muscle model led to more \textit{natural} behavior.
+In addition, the inclusion of muscle model also results in less muscle activation on average.
+Lastly, we observe that all prosthetic gaits yielded higher muscle activity than normal walking, which could be caused by factors such as the extra weight of the prosthesis or the misaligned knee joints.
+However, when designing gaits for an amputee user, the human-prosthesis system would be more symmetric, which would likely to result in even more natural muscle activation.